5 Enterprise Risk Management (ERM) StepsPublished March 27, 2018 by Karen Walsh • 4 min read

 How Automation Benefits Risk Mitigation

-Our risk heat maps provide easy-to-digest graphical representations of high, low, and medium risk areas within your organization.
-This visual provides the c-suite and Board of Directors with the information needed to meet oversight requirements.
+Our risk heat maps provide user-friendly, color-coded dashboards showing high, low, and medium risk areas within your organization–shareable with your C-suite and board of directors.

 ZenGRC also helps your organization to start organizing its risk mitigation strategies right away.